Dog Skin Allergies

 “When the skin calms down, the coat often tells the story first: softer, smoother, more polished.”

-If you’re wondering how to treat dog skin allergies at home, think “support and simplify.”
-Keep baths gentle and consistent, dry thoroughly (especially skin folds), and brush regularly to lift dander and distribute oils for better shine.
+To calm the itch cycle at home, support and simplify—do not add three new things at once.
+Keep baths gentle and consistent, dry thoroughly (especially skin folds), and brush regularly to lift dander and spread protective oils.
 Wash bedding often, and wipe paws after walks to reduce what your dog tracks indoors.

-Avoid stacking multiple new products at once.
-When you change shampoo, add a supplement, and switch foods in the same week, you lose the ability to tell what helped—or what irritated.
-A calm, minimal routine is often the fastest path back to a coat that looks cared-for.
+The reason to slow down is signal clarity: when you change shampoo, add a supplement, and switch foods in the same week, you lose the ability to tell what helped or what irritated.
+A calm, minimal routine is usually the fastest path back to a coat that looks cared-for and skin that itches less.

 Elimination Diet Basics That Keep Results Clean and Trustworthy